Learn how to apply for or renew a disability parking permit including vehicle placards, plates, decals, and tabs.

 - Rideshare plates

-How to get a permanent or temporary permit for an individual
+How to get a permanent or temporary permit for yourself or dependent

 Follow these steps to apply for permanent or temporary disabled parking permits.